 While most of us know Christmas as the “Most Wonderful Time of the Year”, I would venture to guess there is a much larger population than we think who are hurting during the holidays.

-I recently heard Mandisa’s new song, “Christmas Makes Me Cry” and it made me realize just how difficult of a season this can be, even for those of us who celebrate the joy of Jesus’ birth.
+I recently heard Mandisa’s song, “Christmas Makes Me Cry” and it made me realize just how difficult of a season this can be, even for those of us who celebrate the joy of Jesus’ birth.
+(Kacey Musgraves also released a song titled “Christmas Makes Me Cry” if you prefer country music).

 For one reason, I’d say it’s simply because we stress ourselves out.